alifarazz/mipslol/README.rst

 Linux
 -----

-Most Linux distributions provide a package that can be installed using the system package manager, for example:
-You need Clang or gcc, plus the meson build system.
+You need Clang or gcc, plus menson.

 They can be installed using the system package manager, for example: